How to erase your acne scars

 Try professional treatments

 If acne scarring is your primary concern, and all acne has cleared up, then you should consider microdermabrasion, laser resurfacing, and a chemical peel to help fade acne scars.

 - Fractional laser skin resurfacing.
-This office treatment creates microscopic perforations in the treatment area to prompt skin to respond to damage.
-More specifically, it triggers the skin's natural collagen rebuilding process.
-You'll notice your acne scars gradually fade over time as new collagen continues to rebuild.
+Treatments like Clear + Brilliant create microscopic perforations in the treatment area to prompt skin to respond to damage.
+More specifically, it triggers the skin’s natural collagen rebuilding process.
+You’ll notice your acne scars gradually fade over time as new collagen continues to rebuild.